 - Excellent attendance is encouraged so that students can get the most out of their education.
 Dedication to lectures, lab work, assignments, projects, discussions, presentations, and clinical experiences is essential. - Students should attend scheduled classes, clinical rotations, satellite clinical rotations, volunteering experiences, and field trips.
 Attendance is recorded on a daily basis.
-All missed hours must be made up. - o If absences cannot be avoided, students are required to call the Institute or instructor 60 minutes prior to start time.

-- When a student is absent from classes, it is the student's responsibility to inform the instructor of the reason for the absence, and to arrange to make up missed assignments, tests and class work. - Projects/Assignments/Homework due must be turned in by the assigned date/time.
-Late Projects/Assignments/Homework will not be accepted, but is accepted early.
+All missed hours must be made up. - If absences cannot be avoided, students are required to call the Institute or instructor 60 minutes prior to start time. - When a student is absent from classes, it is the student's responsibility to inform the instructor of the reason for the absence, and to arrange to make up missed assignments, tests and class work. - Projects/Assignments/Homework due must be turned in by the assigned date/time.
+Late Projects/Assignments/Homework will not be accepted, but is accepted early. - All hours must be made up prior to any paperwork being sent to an agency (e.g., BVNPT, CDPH, etc.).